Transformer-Progressive Mamba Network for Lightweight Image Super-Resolution: Experiments

 \subsubsection{Quantitative Comparisons}

 Table~\ref{tab:benchmark} presents the quantitative comparison of our T-PMambaSR with existing methods at scale factors of $\times2$, $\times3$, and $\times4$.
-Our model outperforms existing methods with architectures based purely on Transformer or Mamba in terms of both PSNR and SSIM across all benchmarks.
+Our model outperforms existing methods with architectures based solely on Transformer or Mamba in terms of both PSNR and SSIM across most benchmarks.
 Compared to MambaIRv2-light~\cite{guo2025mambairv2}, a powerful hybrid Transformer-Mamba model, our method achieves comparable performance on the $\times2$ task and surpasses it on the $\times3$ and $\times4$ tasks while utilizing fewer parameters and FLOPs.
 Specifically, our model outperforms SRFormer-light~\cite{zhou2023srformer} on Urban100~\cite{huang2015single} by 0.26 dB, 0.25 dB, and 0.20 dB in PSNR at three scale factors, respectively, while saving 20\% of the parameters.
-Compared to the latest Mamba-based method, MaIR-Small~\cite{li2025mair}, our method achieves an average PSNR gain of 0.1dB on the $\times2$ task and demonstrates consistent performance advantages across all benchmarks on the scale of $\times3$ and $\times4$, while using only 49\% of its parameters and 56\% of its FLOPs, showing the lightweight nature of ours.
+Compared to the latest Mamba-based method, MaIR-Small~\cite{li2025mair}, our method achieves an average PSNR gain of 0.1dB on the $\times2$ task and demonstrates consistent performance advantages across all benchmarks on the scale of $\times3$ and $\times4$, while using only approximately 51\% of its parameters and 45\% of its FLOPs, showing the lightweight nature of ours.

 For the real-world scenario, we conduct experiments on RealSRv3~\cite{cai2019toward}, which provides authentic LR-HR pairs captured by modulating camera focal lengths.
-We compare our T-PMambaSR with several lightweight models: SRFormer-light~\cite{zhou2023srformer}, HiT-SIR~\cite{zhang2024hit}, MambaIR-light~\cite{guo2024mambair}, MaIR-tiny~\cite{li2025mair}, and MambaIRv2-light~\cite{guo2025mambairv2}.
+We compare our T-PMambaSR with several lightweight models: SRFormer-light~\cite{zhou2023srformer}, HiT-SIR~\cite{zhang2024hit}, MambaIR-light~\cite{guo2024mambair}, and MambaIRv2-light~\cite{guo2025mambairv2}.
 For a fair comparison, all models are initialized with their pre-trained $\times4$ weights and subsequently fine-tuned for 200K iterations on the RealSRv3 training set.
 Evaluation is then performed on the official RealSRv3 test set.
-As presented in Table~\ref{tab:realsr}, our model achieves the highest PSNR and SSIM scores despite having the fewest parameters.
+As presented in Table~\ref{tab:realsr}, our model achieves the highest PSNR, ties for the best SSIM, and obtains the lowest LPIPS among the listed methods, while using the fewest parameters.